DIAGNOSIS AND TOOTHACHE TREATMENTS FOR DENTAL PAIN

 - Teeth grinding

 - Noticing you have an unpleasant taste in your mouth

 - The gum around the tooth can be swollen

 - You may have a persistent headache or even fever

 If you have had your toothache for more than a day and it is not being caused by food trapped in between the teeth (try gently flossing around the affected tooth), then call Midtown Dentistry to book an appointment with Dr. Jonathan Penchas, or with another dentist in our clinic.

 TOOTHACHE TREATMENTS FOR DENTAL PAIN

 Your dentist will examine the affected tooth to diagnose the cause of your toothache.
-In addition they will examine your whole mouth as well as your jaws and gums, and it might be necessary to take dental x-rays to assess the spread of any infection, and to see the extent of the damage.
+In addition, they will examine your whole mouth as well as your jaws and gums, and it might be necessary to take dental x-rays to assess the spread of any infection and to see the extent of the damage.

 Possible treatments include having any tooth decay removed and the cavity filled, or root canal treatment if the infection has reached the central part of the tooth and has caused an abscess to form.
 The central part of the tooth contains the pulp which holds all the nerves and blood vessels to the tooth.
-Removing an infected pulp should cure the toothache, after which the root canals will be sealed and the tooth restored with either a crown or a filling.
+Removing an infected pulp should cure a toothache, after which the root canals will be sealed and the tooth restored with either a crown or a filling.
 Sometimes the tooth can be too badly infected to save, in which case it will require extraction.
-In the case of severe infections you might be prescribed antibiotics to help fight the infection.
+In the case of severe infections, you might be prescribed antibiotics to help fight the infection.